 As plumeria is used to humid surroundings, it needs to be watered, on average, about one inch per week, depending on the size.
 Like most plants, however, too much water can result in unhappy roots.
 Keep your plant in a container with adequate drainage to prevent possible issues like root rot, which can kill the plumeria.
 Using cactus potting soil also helps prevent root rot since it promotes good drainage.

 Fertilizing Plumeria Plants

 One way to ensure the care of your plumeria plant is with regular fertilizing, which will help it grow and possibly flower.
-To nourish your plant, look for a high-phosphorus variety that's low in nitrogen for the best results.
+To nourish your plant, look for a high-phosphorus water-soluble product that's low in nitrogen for the best results.
 Stick to a feeding schedule of every two to four weeks during the growing season.
 Stop fertilizing the plant when it goes dormant, and resume the feeding schedule in the spring when it starts to grow again.

 Plumeria Care Considerations

-While plumeria is mostly admired for the gorgeous flowers, getting a plant to grow indoors is not always an easy task, so try not to get too frustrated if your plant isn't yielding petals right away.
+While plumeria is mostly admired for its gorgeous flowers, getting a plant to grow indoors is not always an easy task, so try not to get too frustrated if your plant isn't yielding petals right away.
 Most plants need to mature to flower.
 If your plant is less than two or three years old, just keep sticking to a regular routine and be patient.